paletas/personal-website/README.md

 # personal-website
 My own personal website.
-Using this to learn, experiment and basically get back in the game.
+Using this to learn , experiments and get back in the game.